-DF/HCC will be invited to nominate a candidate for the 2021 Pew-Stewart Scholars for Cancer Research Program award.
+DF/HCC has been invited to nominate a candidate for the 2022 Pew-Stewart Scholars for Cancer Research Program award.
 In 2014, The Pew Charitable Trusts partnered with the Alexander and Margaret Stewart Trust to establish a national initiative, the Pew-Stewart Scholars for Cancer Research Program.
 This program is independent from the Pew Scholars Program in the Biomedical Sciences.

 The Pew-Stewart Scholars for Cancer Research Program supports assistant professors of outstanding promise in science relevant to the advancement of a cure for cancer.
 The award provides $300,000 in flexible support—$75,000 per year for a four-year period.
 In line with the Stewart Trust’s mission to invest in innovative, cutting-edge, basic cancer research that may accelerate and advance progress toward a cure for cancer, applications are invited from nominees conducting cancer research.
 This nomination is independent from the Pew Scholars Program in the Biomedical Sciences and follows a different set of guidelines and procedures for nominating an applicant whose research is related to cancer.

 - Interested applicants should submit pre-proposal materials, including a brief research project summary (no more than 1-2 pages), curriculum vitae including date of first assistant professor appointment, and letter of support from their department/division chair, to a DF/HCC internal selection committee for consideration.
 Pre-proposal materials should be submitted by email to Drew Memmott and Deborah Goff no later than 5pm on April 30, 2021.

 The DF/HCC nominee will be selected on or before May 17, 2021.